Bootstrap percolation on geometric inhomogeneous random graphs: Model and notation

-and if $B$ and $B'$ are disjoint measurable subsets of $\Space$ then $|\VS{}{B}{}{}|$ and $|\VS{}{B'}{}{}|$ are independent.
-Note in particular that the total number of vertices $|V|$ is Poisson distributed with mean $n$, i.e.\ it is also random.
-An important property of this process is the following: Given a vertex $v=(\x{v},\w{v})$, if we condition on $x_v\in B$, where $B$ is some measurable subset of $[0,1]^d$, then the position $\x{v}$ is uniformly distributed in $B$.
+Note in particular that the total number of vertices $|V|$ is Poisson distributed with mean $n$.
+An important property of this process is the following: Given a random vertex\footnote{By abuse of notation, $x_v$ and $w_v$ may either denote random variables or values.} $v=(\x{v},\w{v})$, if we condition on $x_v\in B$, where $B$ is some measurable subset of $[0,1]^d$, then the position $\x{v}$ is uniformly distributed in $B$.